alexander-ww/hacker-rank-practice/README.md

 5. Provide input in accordance with the _Usage.md_ file in the code directory

 ## Running Python Solutions

+This section provides information on the requirements and steps to follow for running solutions written in Python.

 #### Required Tools
 - Python 3+ interpreter